-Cloud-based firewalls are cloud-deployed “virtual” network devices.
-Recently emerging as a new software-based technology, cloud firewalls are built to fulfil the same purpose, namely the prevention of unauthorized access to private networks, as their on-premises appliance predecessors.
+Cloud based firewalls are cloud-deployed “virtual” network devices.
+Recently emerging as a new software-based technology, cloud firewalls are built to fulfil the same purpose, namely the prevention of unauthorized access to private networks, as their on-premises appliance predecessors and to keep cloud security up on top.
 However, these devices are developed expressly for the modern business that needs to protect a variety of online application environments, many of which are cloud-based themselves.
 Essentially, a cloud-based firewall is designed to protect a company’s computing infrastructure even if there’s an absence of a properly defined network perimeter.

 There are two different cloud-based firewall models, SaaS and Next Generation.
 Their differences come down to what organizations want to secure.
 Both these firewall models 1) exist as cloud-based software,2) are used to monitor all outgoing and incoming data packets and 3) can compare acquired data information against access policies to log and immediately block suspicious traffic.